AnotherPillow/skyblock-extras/README.md

 - Better New SB - An edit of the 2023/New theme that I personally prefer (also shows your inbox, details and alerts which aren't present by default).
 - Dark Mode (Pink Accent) - a custom dark mode theme with a pink accent (only over the **old theme**).
 - Nightblock - a dark mode theme, originally made by [Nightcat](https://skyblock.net/members/nightcat.79230/).
+- True Modern Dark Mode - A true black and modern dark mode theme (by athena).
 - Custom ones & more to come soon.